usail-hkust/Urban_Foundation_Model_Tutorial/README.md

 If you find our work useful, please cite our work:
 - Survey paper (Towards Urban General Intelligence: A Review and Outlook of Urban Foundation Models)
 ```
-@inproceedings{kdd2024-urban-foundation-model-tutorial,
+@inproceedings{ufmsurvey-kdd2024,
 author = {Zhang, Wejia and Han, Jindong and Xu, Zhao and Ni, Hang and Liu, Hao and Xiong, Hui},
 title = {Urban Foundation Models: A Survey},
 year = {2024},
-booktitle = {Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining}
+booktitle = {Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (Tutorial Track Paper)}
 }
 ```